 AN OUTDOOR RUG – will be handy during puppy years.
 It is more durable and a bit easier on the puppy’s teeth if he does attempt to chew it.

-TUCK POWER CORDS AWAY – use rugs, pvc piping or other tools to steer clear of accessible areas.
+TUCK POWER CORDS AWAY – use rugs, pvc piping or sturdy cord covers.

-OFFICE SUPPLIES – pens, pencils, scissors, etc. should always be stored up high and put away.
+OFFICE SUPPLIES – pens, pencils, scissors, etc. should always be stored out of reach of puppy.

 EMPTY POCKETS – into a container that can only be accessed by a humans.
 Puppies can easily choke on loose change, buttons, and other odds and ends.